 To provide a means for evaluating seasonal spectral variability, daily-averaged spectra were processed into monthly averages (Figure 13) and plotted so that months could be compared.
-Incomplete days have been removed from the analysis, but incomplete months were not.
-Partial months include an asterisk () in the color legend (Figure 13).
+Incomplete days have been removed from the analysis, incomplete months were not.
+Partial months include an asterisk (\) in the color legend (Figure 13).
 Long-term spectrograms were generated using daily-averaged spectra (Figure 14).

-- The increased spectrum levels centered around 45 Hz are a result of commercial shipping activity (Figure 13). - From September 2018 to March 2019, the peak in spectrum levels at 20 Hz is related to the seasonal increase in fin whale 20 Hz calls (Figure 14). - Sound levels at 200-1000 Hz are higher during the winter, related to wind and wave noise associated with higher sea states (Figure 13). - Ambient sound levels ~170 Hz for January through March is slightly (~1 dB) elevated from minke whale pulse train signals (Figure 13).
+- The increased spectrum levels centered around 45 Hz are a result of commercial shipping activity (Figure 13). - From mid-September 2017 to mid-March 2018, the peak in spectrum levels at 20 Hz is related to the seasonal increase in fin whale 20 Hz calls (Figure 14). - Sound levels at 200-1000 Hz are higher during winter, related to wind and wave noise associated with higher sea states (Figure 14).

 Figure 13.
-Monthly averages of ambient soundscape at HAT Site B from June 2018 to September 2019.
+Monthly averages of ambient soundscape at NFC Site A from June 2018 to May 2019.
 Legend gives color coding by month.
 Months with an asterisk are partial recording periods.

 Figure 14.
-Long-term spectrograms using daily-averaged spectra for HAT Site B from June 2018 to September 2019.
+Long-term spectrograms using daily-averaged spectra for NFC Site A from June 2018 to May 2019.